khakhalin/notes/keywords/git.md

 A basic manual on cherry-picking  in a terminal:  https://docs.gitlab.com/ee/topics/git/cherry_picking.html

 # Rebasing (a dangerous practice)
-* `git rebase [target_branch] <source_branch>` - recommits new commits from the current branch (the one that is currently checked out), or the source_branch (if specified), to the end of the target branch; then moves HEAD to the target branch.
+* `git rebase [target_branch] <source_branch>` - recommits new commits from the source branch (or the current branch, the one that is currently checked out, if a source_branch is not specified), or the source_branch (if specified), to the end of the target branch; then moves HEAD to the target branch.
 The semantics here is "Rebase source (or current branch) onto target".
 What you are doing is taking a thread of commits, and changing their base from whatever it is now, to target.
 * The pluses and minuses of rebase (compared to Merge):
     * Good: it makes history linear, and thus clear, as there's no branching and merging.
 Say, if a month ago you created a side-project file in a side branch, and nobody touched it since, but kept working on the main thing, there's no need in merging this file in; you can as well just recommit it on top of master (rebase).
     * Good: allows code clean-up (e.g. described above for interactive rebase and commit squishing)